2025 was a Banner Year for Kasilof Sockeye

-In a year that saw record sockeye returns to the Kenai River, the Kasilof River delivered an equally impressive showing.
+2025 – A Banner Year for Kasilof Sockeye In a year that saw record sockeye returns to the Kenai River, the Kasilof River delivered an equally impressive showing.
 By August 9, a total of 1,197,471 sockeye had passed the sonar at river mile 8, surpassing the previous record of 971,604 set in 2022.
-Peak run timing occurred between June 30 and July 26, …
+Peak run …

 The summer of 2025 produced the largest return of sockeye salmon to the Kenai River since modern sonar counting began in 1987.
 By August 19, a staggering 4,252,497 sockeye had passed the Alaska Department of Fish & Game sonar station at river mile 19.
 The surge began on July 16 with a daily count of …